 Designing a College Level Curriculum

-Sequence.
-Educational activities are carefully ordered in a developmental sequence to form a coherent curriculum based on the stated intended outcomes of both the curriculum and its constituent courses.
+- Sequence – Educational activities are carefully ordered in a developmental sequence to form a coherent curriculum based on the stated intended outcomes of both the curriculum and its constituent courses.
 For instance attending a PMP Certification Boot Camp would be best prior to sitting for the actual Project Management Professional Examination, although there isn’t a specific pmi requirement to do so.

-Continuous Improvement.
-Valid and reliable assessment is preplanned to monitor on a continuing basis the effectiveness of the curriculum in fostering student development and also the actual achievement of defined institutional and curricular outcome goals.In many or most institutions there can be said to exist two potentially quite different curricula: one, an array and sequence of courses offered by the institution and intended by the faculty to be taken and a second, the specific courses actually taken and sequence followed by each student.
+- Continuous Improvement – Valid and reliable assessment is preplanned to monitor on a continuing basis the effectiveness of the curriculum in fostering student development and also the actual achievement of defined institutional and curricular outcome goals.In many or most institutions there can be said to exist two potentially quite different curricula: one, an array and sequence of courses offered by the institution and intended by the faculty to be taken and a second, the specific courses actually taken and sequence followed by each student.
 The intent, content, educational experience, and thus outcomes of the two may be – and, as judged from some of the current research, are – quite different from each other.
 Careful monitoring of actual student course-taking behavior through transcript analysis can reveal the degree to which students are experiencing the faculty’s intended educational process and achieving their intended outcomes and provide insight and support to ongoing curriculum review.

 Specifically, curricular outcome goals and objectives:

 - Provide the solid foundation of intended outcomes.

 - Provide specific direction for the continuous monitoring – assessment and evaluation – of the actual outcomes the curriculum produces.